-The Cultural Commissioning project addresses social challenges to improve the health, well-being and economic success of Reading’s communities.
+The Cultural Commissioning project is building on The MERL extensive lifelong learning programmes which aim to enrich the quality of life of those living in the Reading area.
+Partnering with local organisations, the project aims to address social challenges and improve the health, well-being and economic success of our communities.
 It looks to address the needs of local people, particularly those who are less likely to access cultural opportunities.

 The Museum of English Rural Life will be developing ways to enhance the lives of older people as part of the Museum’s ageing well programmes.